ashish-gehani/acm-rep-2025/content/home/welcome.md

 weight: 10 # Order that this section will appear.
 title: 2025 ACM Conference on Reproducibility and Replicability
 subtitle: |
-  July 28 - August 1, 2025
+  July 29 - 31, 2025
-  Univeristy of British Columbia | Vancouver, Canada | \#acmrep
+  University of British Columbia | Vancouver, Canada | \#acmrep
   This is a *hybrid event* -- remote participation is welcome.
 active: true
 design: